-If you’re traveling by car this holiday season, you want to get your car ready to go.
+If you’re traveling by car for a holiday getaway, you want to get your vehicle ready to go.
 Auto maintenance can be a strain on the wallet, but there are some ways to beat the costs, even for those who rarely look under the hood.
 Below are three tips to help get any car ready for a road trip, without spending a lot.

 Before hitting the road in bad weather, it’s important to have a clear windshield.
 Windshield wiper blades are easy — and cheap — to replace on your own.
 It’s important to know that the part of the wiper that needs replacing is usually just the blade, not the whole windshield wiper.